unexpectedpanda/retool/readme.md

 When opportunity presents, take some time to learn the command line &mdash; it can do some pretty cool things.

+## Using the Retool GUI

+Run `retool-gui.py`.
+It's optimized for Windows at this stage, but will work on Ubuntu with a few quirks.
+As the underlying module, _PySimpleGUIQt_ improves, so should the GUI across platforms.

 ## Using Retool from the command line